LittleQBerry/REVERIE-Sports/README.md

          (0, 60, 100), (0, 80, 100), (0, 0, 70)]
     }
 ```
-Then, rebuild the whole project to update the classname:
+Then, rebuild the whole project to update the class name:
 ```shell
 python setpup.py install build
 ```